wellsjo/JSON-Splora/README.md

 ```

 ## Contributing
 Contributions are welcome!
 Please read through and follow the style of the rest of the code. `eslint` is used as a code pre-commit hook, and will catch many simple errors.
-Explain the reason for the proposed change in your PR, and how to test it (if applicable).
+Please squash your commits and leave concise commit messages.

 ## License
 [MIT](https://github.com/wellsjo/json-splora/blob/master/LICENSE)